Women in Accounting - Are We On The Right Track?

 The freshest example of “Women Leadership” has been imposed in front of the world’s public during the recent Covid-19 crisis.
 From Germany to New Zealand and Denmark to Taiwan, countries run by women successfully handled this health crisis.
 They were mothers, business owners, and leaders, all at the same time.
 Women’s natural ability to balancing between many roles makes them good at working different tasks and with different people at the same time.

 Women in the accounting industry

-Many people indeed think that women aren’t interested in math and numbers, but the proportion of women presently working in the accounting industry suggests otherwise.
+Many people indeed think that women aren’t showing interest in math and numbers, but the proportion of women presently working in the accounting industry suggests otherwise.

 Approximately half of all CPAs are women.
 This is a notable increase from the 39% we had in 1983, which at that time was considered a big step forward.
 But while this is regarded as good news, only 24% of partners at accounting firms are women.
 This should be analyzed further, why woman are not encouraged enough to start their own business or become a partner in accounting companies.

 It is crucial to mention that smaller accounting firms are doing much better when it comes to “women in the high positions”.

 - The overall percentage of women studying accounting worldwide was approximately 49% in 2019, up from 48% in 2013